-TGN may be affected by various operational factors.
-In the event that any of these potential risks eventuate, the Company's operational and financial performance may be adversely affected.
-No assurances can be given that the Company will achieve commercial viability through the successful exploration and/or mining of its tenement interests.
-Until the Company is able to realise value from its projects, it is likely to incur ongoing operating losses.
+Tungsten Mining may be affected by various operational factors.
+In the event that any of these potential risks eventuate, the Group's operational and financial performance may be adversely affected.
+No assurances can be given that the Group will achieve commercial viability through the successful exploration and/or mining of its tenement interests.
+Until the Group is able to realise value from its projects, it is likely to incur ongoing operating losses.

-The operations of the Company may be affected by various factors, including failure to locate or identify mineral deposits, failure to achieve predicted grades in exploration and mining, operational and technical difficulties encountered in mining, insufficient or unreliable infrastructure such as power, water and transport, difficulties in commissioning and operating plant and equipment, unanticipated metallurgical problems which may affect extraction costs, adverse weather conditions, industrial and environmental accidents, industrial disputes and unexpected shortages or increases in the costs of consumables, spare parts, plant and equipment.
+The operations of the Group may be affected by various factors, including failure to locate or identify mineral deposits, failure to achieve predicted grades in exploration and mining, operational and technical difficulties encountered in mining, failure to retain skilled personnel/labour, insufficient or unreliable infrastructure such as power, water and transport, difficulties in commissioning and operating plant and equipment, unanticipated metallurgical problems which may affect extraction costs, adverse weather conditions, industrial and environmental accidents, industrial disputes and unexpected shortages or increases in the costs of consumables, spare parts, plant and equipment.

-TGN's Mineral Resource estimates are made in accordance with the 2012 edition of the JORC Code.
+The Group's Mineral Resource estimates are made in accordance with the 2012 edition of the JORC Code.
 Mineral resources are estimates only.
 An estimate is an expression of judgement based on knowledge, experience and industry practice.
 Estimates which were valid when originally calculated may alter significantly when new information or techniques become available.
 In addition, by their very nature, resource estimates are imprecise and depend to some extent on interpretations, which may prove to be inaccurate.

-The tenements are at various stages of exploration, and potential investors should understand that mineral exploration and development are speculative and high-risk undertakings that may be impeded by circumstances and factors beyond the control of the Company.
+The tenements are at various stages of exploration, and potential investors should understand that mineral exploration and development are speculative and high-risk undertakings that may be impeded by circumstances and factors beyond the control of the Group.